aaagab/nargs/developer.md

 - Flags are context-sensitive.
 - Built-in usage argument can provide details on available flags for each argument.
 - Command-line arguments form a tree where each node may have multiple branches.
-- Arguments branches may be duplicated with branch index notation i.e. `prog.py --arg+ --nested --arg+ --nested`
+- Arguments branches may be duplicated by repeating the argument if its property `_repeat="fork"` i.e. `prog.py --arg --nested --arg --nested`
 - Arguments aliases are automatically set if not defined according to default prefix and default alias style.
 - There are several notations for argument's values.
 Values can be set either with spaces, or with equal/comma notation. i.e.:
   - `main.py value1 value2`